qubist/pupa/README.md

     └── styles.css
 ```

-Inside, there are two folders, `larva/` and `imago/`.
+Inside, there are two directories, `larva/` and `imago/`.
 Text files for entries,
 plus a homepage file and an options file live in `larva/`.
 Running Pupate
 generates a site in `imago/`.
-(The location where the site is generated can be
+(The location where the site is generated can also
-customized.)
+be customized.)

 ### Editing entries